 Car and travel expenses used for business purposes also include the following costs:

-The cost of regular commutes between your home and place of employment is considered a personal expense, and as such, it is not eligible for tax deductions under any circumstances, including the following:
+Because the cost of your normal commute between your home and place of employment is regarded as a personal expense, it is not possible to deduct that cost from your taxes under any circumstances, including the following examples:

 - On the way to work or back home, you perform errands of lesser importance, such as picking up the mail.